Frequently Asked Questions

 Yes.
 Mail Boxes Etc. is in the Stamp Student Union.
 It is open limited hours in the summer.
 Staff at the Stamp information desk will also mail letters for you.

 How can I spend my free time?

-There are many options for spending your free time while at NCCWSL.
-Consider exploring the University of Maryland, College Park, campus or downtown College Park, or make your way to Washington, D.C.
-Be sure to plan your time wisely so that you are on campus for all NCCWSL events.
-Please note that some free time is built into the schedule on Friday night, and buses will be available to transport interested participants to downtown Washington, D.C.
-A list of suggested activities will be included in your conference welcome bag.
+There is not a lot of free time during NCCWSL, but we offer additional housing for those who want to arrive the night before or depart the night after.
+If you are coming early or staying late, consider exploring the University of Maryland, College Park, campus or downtown College Park, or make your way to Washington, D.C.
+However, plan your time so that you are on campus for all NCCWSL events.
+Please note that the schedule includes a Friday night in D.C.
+Suggested activities will be in your NCCWSL welcome bag.

 |Washington Adventist Hospital|